danielh-hong/hackthenorth2024/README.md

 ## Problem Statement

 Many fishing enthusiasts struggle to keep track of their catches in a meaningful way, often relying on basic photos that fail to capture the full experience.
-[Project Name] solves this by transforming each catch into a rich, interactive memory complete with AI-generated stories, rarity ratings, and a virtual aquarium, turning fleeting moments into lasting, shareable experiences.
+LureLore solves this by transforming each catch into a rich, interactive memory complete with AI-generated stories, rarity ratings, and a virtual aquarium, turning fleeting moments into lasting, shareable experiences.

 ## Features

-- Fish species identification using AI (Gemini)
+- Fish species identification using AI
 - Rarity rating for each catch
 - Location and time tracking
 - AI-generated "Fish Tale" for each catch